danieliscrazy/SlackPager/JOURNAL.md

 created_at: "2025-07-04"
 ---

-> I have been working on this for 2 hours.
+> I have been working on this for 2 hours and 15 minutes.

 ### July 4th, 2025